MasTec (NYSE:MTZ) Updates FY 2022 Earnings Guidance

 MasTec (NYSE:MTZ – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $5.320-$5.320 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $5.350.
 The company issued revenue guidance of $9.95 billion-$9.95 billion, compared to the consensus revenue estimate of $9.83 billion.MasTec also updated its Q1 2022 guidance to $-0.120-$-0.120 EPS.

-A number of brokerages recently issued reports on MTZ.
-Credit Suisse Group cut their price objective on MasTec from $130.00 to $114.00 and set an outperform rating for the company in a research note on Monday, February 28th.
-Cowen cut their price objective on MasTec from $125.00 to $110.00 and set an outperform rating for the company in a research note on Monday, February 28th.
-Barclays cut their price objective on MasTec from $140.00 to $120.00 and set an overweight rating for the company in a research note on Monday, February 28th.
-Zacks Investment Research downgraded MasTec from a hold rating to a sell rating and set a $99.00 price target for the company. in a research note on Tuesday, January 4th.
-Finally, Craig Hallum dropped their price target on MasTec from $139.00 to $108.00 in a research note on Monday, February 28th.
-One analyst has rated the stock with a sell rating and nine have assigned a buy rating to the company.
-According to MarketBeat, MasTec has a consensus rating of Buy and an average target price of $118.00.
+MTZ has been the subject of a number of research reports.
+Barclays dropped their price target on MasTec from $140.00 to $120.00 and set an overweight rating for the company in a research note on Monday, February 28th.
+B. Riley dropped their price target on MasTec from $122.00 to $120.00 and set a buy rating for the company in a research note on Monday, February 28th.
+Craig Hallum dropped their price target on MasTec from $139.00 to $108.00 in a research note on Monday, February 28th.
+Credit Suisse Group lowered their price objective on MasTec from $130.00 to $114.00 and set an outperform rating for the company in a research note on Monday, February 28th.
+Finally, Cowen lowered their price objective on MasTec from $125.00 to $110.00 and set an outperform rating for the company in a research note on Monday, February 28th.
+One research analyst has rated the stock with a sell rating and nine have assigned a buy rating to the stock.
+According to MarketBeat.com, MasTec currently has a consensus rating of Buy and an average price target of $118.00.

 MasTec, Inc engages in the provision of infrastructure construction services.
 It operates through the following segments: Communications, Oil and Gas, Electrical Transmissions, Clean Energy and Infrastructure, and Other.
 The Communications segment performs engineering, construction, maintenance, and customer fulfillment activities related to communications infrastructure, primarily for wireless and wireline/fiber communications, and install-to-the-home customers.